fauna/vscode/README.md

 ### 2. Browse database

 1. Click on the Fauna bird icon in the Activity bar on the far left.
 If you do not see the Activity Bar, select `View > Appearance > Show Activity Bar` from the VS Code menu.
-2. You should now see a pane listing all of your database's contents, including child databases, indexes, collections, documents, and functions.
+2. You should now see a pane listing your database's contents, including child databases, indexes, collections, documents, and functions.

 **Note: Browsing is read-only at this time, but you can edit all of your data by running queries (see next section).**